goat-io/goatpress/wp-app/wp-content/plugins/woocommerce-google-analytics-integration/readme.txt

 This plugin provides the integration between Google Analytics and the WooCommerce plugin.
 You can link a referral to a purchase and add transaction information to your Google Analytics data.
 It also supports Global Site Tag, Universal Analytics, eCommerce, and enhanced eCommerce event tracking.

-Starting from WooCommerce 2.1, this integration is no packaged with WooCommerce and is only available by using this plugin.
+Starting from WooCommerce 2.1, this integration is not packaged with WooCommerce and is only available by using this plugin.

 Contributions are welcome via the [GitHub repository](https://github.com/woocommerce/woocommerce-google-analytics-integration).